-The reality is that in the world of a child, today’s favourite colour will be tomorrow’s oh I’ve changed my mind.
-Let’s face it, they are a little indesicive to say the least so when it comes to designing your child’s bedroom you need a fresh approach.
+The reality is that in the world of a child, today’s favourite colour will be tomorrow’s ‘oh I’ve changed my mind’.
+Let’s face it, they are a little indecisive to say the least so when it comes to designing your child’s bedroom you need a fresh approach.

 Oh, and the other point is, it’s their room not your opportunity to try out your interior design talents as a potential next career move.
 Seriously, it is their room so let them fill it with whatever colours they want, you just need to make sure you can respond to changing fads with the utmost ease.
 Stick to easily painted wall colours.
 Leave your woodwork white, it’s clean and does not need to be changed with every new request for a new room decor and it also goes with every colour you’ll find on Dulux’s colour charts.
 You may also want to bear in mind which style and colours of furniture you’re going to go for as well as any bedroom sets.